extend-chrome/messages/README.md

 An API for Chrome extension messaging that makes sense.
 Uses Promises and Observables for convenience.

-> This README is outdated, please refer to Intellisense for now.
-Updates coming soon.

 ## Table of Contents

 - [Getting Started](#getting_started)